Arkroshex/CalculadorMMQ/README.md

 # CalculadorMMQ

-A simple Ordinary Least Squares calculator.
-An equally simple UI made with basic bootstrap.
+A least squares calculator.
+Made with JS and bootstrap.